-The correlation coefficient can also be viewed as the cosine of the angle between the two vectors (\mathscr{R}^{D}) of samples drawn from the two random variables i.e. between the two observed vectors in N-dimensional space (for N observations of each variable) - http://www.hawaii.edu/powerkills/UC.HTM
+The correlation coefficient can also be viewed as the cosine of the angle between the two vectors (\mathcal{R}^{D}) of samples drawn from the two random variables.

 This method only works with centered data, i.e., data which have been shifted by the sample mean so as to have an average of zero.
-One defines also the correlation